Christian Carl André

-Christian Carl André (1763–1831) was a leading 19th century European natural scientist, publisher, economist and educator.
+Christian Carl André (20 March 1763 – 19 July 1831) was a leading 19th century German natural scientist, publisher, economist and educator.
 He was among the pioneers in the study of heredity whose vision paved the way for the research of Gregor Mendel, the founder of modern genetics.

 Biographical notes

 Christian Carl André was born on 20 March 1763 in the German town of Hildburghausen.
 He studied at the University of Jena, and worked as a teacher in Eisenach and at the Schnepfenthal Salzmann School in Gotha.
 Then from 1798 to 1820 he lived in Brno, then within the Habsburg empire, where he headed the Evangelical Lutheran school; published the newspaper Patriotisches Tagebuch (Patriotic Notebook); and edited a weekly journal Oekonomische Neuigkeiten und Verhandlungen (Economical News and Essays).
 During this period he was a leading figure in the Moravian Agricultural Society, promoting applied scientific research particularly in the field of sheep-breeding.
 He then moved to Stuttgart, where he published the Landwirtschaftliche Zeitschrift (Agricultural Journal) and acted as an adviser to the ruler of Württemberg.
 He died on 19 July 1831.